Dr Sam Clifford

 in Machine (Statistical) Learning

 Sam obtained a Bachelors Degree in Applied Science (with Honours) from Queensland University of Technology (QUT, Brisbane, Australia), majoring in Applied and Computational Mathematics.
 After a short break teaching mathematics to video game developers at Krome Studios, Sam undertook his Doctoral studies at the International Laboratory for Air Quality and Health (ILAQH), a WHO Collaborating Centre, at QUT.

 Under Professors Lidia Morawska and Kerrie Mengersen and Dr Samantha Low-Choy, Sam's thesis investigated spatio-temporal modelling of ultrafine particles in Brisbane, Australia.
-After five and a half years of postdoctoral work at QUT (ILAQH and the ARC Centre of Excellence for Mathematical and Statistical Frontiers), Sam joined us at the London School of Hygiene and Tropical Medicine for 2.5 years as a postdoctoral fellow.
+After five and a half years of postdoctoral work at QUT (ILAQH and the ARC Centre of Excellence for Mathematical and Statistical Frontiers), Sam joined the London School of Hygiene and Tropical Medicine for 2.5 years as a postdoctoral fellow.